hasack/hasack/README.md

 🔐 Password Generator - Console application using .NET Cryptography library to generate passwords of a requested length and complexity.

 🏢 Console Infrastructure Queries - Console application using [Relativity REST APIs](https://platform.relativity.com/) to query infrastructure values.

+🔃 Rubiks Cube - library and implementation for solving a 3 x 3 Rubiks Cube.